0Hughman0/xl_link/build_docs/quickstart.rst

    * openpyxl: https://openpyxl.readthedocs.io (version >=2.4)

-Both of which are very similar, and both of which are also installable through pip.
+Both of which have similar capabilities and syntaxes, and can be installed through pip.

 Pandas DataFrames
 =================
-Pandas is a 'Powerful data analysis toolkit', key to it is the ``DataFrame`` object.
+Pandas is a 'Powerful data analysis toolkit', with the core class being the ``DataFrame``.
 A ``DataFrame`` is essentially a table, but pandas provides a ton of additional methods and properties that make manipulating these DataFrames easy.